 The figure below compares this fixed-demand scenario (dashed lines) to actual demand, which fell in each sector (solid lines).Annual electricity use in TWh by sector (solid lines), along with a “business-as-usual” scenario (dashed lines) where per-capita electricity use by sector was held constant at 2005 levels.
 Chart by Carbon Brief using Highcharts.

 The overall decline in per-capita electricity use is primarily concentrated in industry.
 As the US economy increasingly moves away from heavy manufacturing, electricity use in that sector is falling.
 Industry also had larger declines as a result of the recent recession than other sectors, though electricity use has continued to decline even as the economy has recovered.
 Residential electricity use per-capita has also declined, as a result of the increased deployment of energy efficiency measures.

 These “business-as-usual” scenarios for electricity generation and consumption provide a way to calculate contributions to declining US CO2 emissions.
-The figure below shows actual electric sector CO2 emissions in black, along with the additional emissions that would have occurred if not for the rise of gas, wind, solar and the reduction in electricity use.Annual US CO2 emissions in MtCO2 from electricity generation in black, with estimated reductions from gas (in grey), reduced electricity use (in tan), solar power generation (yellow), and wind generation (green).
+The figure below shows actual electric sector CO2 emissions in black, along with the additional emissions that would have occurred if not for the rise of gas, wind, solar and the reduction in electricity use.Annual US CO2 emissions in MtCO2 from electricity generation in black, with estimated reductions from gas (in grey), reduced electricity use (in dark purple), solar power generation (pink), and wind generation (light blue).
 Chart by Carbon Brief using Highcharts.